Nurse Midwives, Certified

 The AAFP position is that certified nurse midwives should only function in an integrated practice arrangement under the direction and responsible supervision of a practicing, licensed physician qualified in maternity care.

 It is AAFP policy that training programs preparing certified nurse midwives, like training programs for all health care providers, should be constantly monitored to assure the quality of training provided and that the number of graduates reflects demonstrated needs.

 The Academy supports the concept of patient and third-party payment for services of certified nurse midwives where services are provided in an integrated practice arrangement.
-(1990) (2009 CoD)
+(1990) (2014 COD) (September 2019 BOD)